harcop/limises/server/README.md

 # Hospital Management System - Backend Server

-A comprehensive Node.js Express server with TypeScript and SQLite database for the Hospital Management System, built based on user stories and end-to-end integration scenarios.
+A comprehensive Node.js Express server with TypeScript and MongoDB database for the Hospital Management System, built based on user stories and end-to-end integration scenarios.

 ## Features